ducin/ducin.dev/posts/software-architecture-terminology-pocketbook.md

 ### C4 Model

-The C4 Model allows to document systems from different perspectives and for different audiences; it is a framework for visualizing software architecture via hierarchical diagrams on 4 different levels: Context, Containers, Components, and Code, in order to help teams understand and communicate the system's structure and relationships effectively.
+The C4 Model allows to document systems from **different perspectives** and for **different audiences**; it is a framework for visualizing software architecture via hierarchical diagrams on 4 different levels: Context, Containers, Components, and Code, in order to help teams understand and communicate the system's structure and relationships effectively.

 See: [Architecture Documentation](#architecture-documentation), [ADR (Architecture Decision Record)](#adr-architecture-decision-record), [RFC (Request For Comments)](#rfc-request-for-comments). 👉 [back to ToC](#table-of-contents)